gokulm/BoltOn/docs/cqrs.md

 * Configure EF DbContext and MassTransit Bus.
 * Create your domain entity class and inherit [`BaseCqrsEntity`](https://github.com/gokulm/BoltOn/blob/master/src/BoltOn/Cqrs/BaseCqrsEntity.cs), and which will force your entity's Id property to be of type Guid.
 The `BaseCqrsEntity` class has two properties `EventsToBeProcessed` and `ProcessedEvents`, and two methods `RaiseEvent<TEvent>(TEvent @event` and `ProcessEvent<TEvent>(TEvent @event, Action<TEvent> action)` that facilitates to implement the pattern.
+* Create your request and handlers, and then use the `Mediator` to process your request.
+Please refer to [Mediator](../mediator) documentation to create handlers.

+The best way to understand the implementation is by looking into [BoltOn.Samples.WebApi](https://github.com/gokulm/BoltOn/tree/master/samples/BoltOn.Samples.WebApi) project's StudentsController and by going thru GET, POST and PUT student endpoints, corresponding requests and their handlers. `Student` and `StudentFlattened` entities inherit `BaseCqrsEntity`.
+Events get triggered on create and update of Student entity, and they get handled by handlers registered in [BoltOn.Samples.Console](https://github.com/gokulm/BoltOn/tree/master/samples/BoltOn.Samples.Console) project.

+Student gets instantiated in `CreateStudentHandler` using the internal constructor (private ctor is to support EF and the internal ctor is to support unit testing but still encapsulate the properties).
+StudentCreatedEvent event gets triggered in the ctor.